-This is my full review for ActiveCampaign to help you make a decision if it’s right for you.
+Here is my full review for ActiveCampaign to help you decide wether or not it’s the right tool for your online business.

-This is not some sleazy review I wrote after 2 hours of use just to earn some affiliate cash 💸
+And before we get started, just know that this is not some sleazy review I wrote after 2 hours of using ActiveCampaign just to get an affiliate commission 💰

-No, this tool has been the foundation of my online business since the beginning of 2017.
+This email service provider has been the foundation of my online business since the end of 2017:

 So if you want to know: